retyui/i-study/i-study.md

 He doesn't eat little
 My parents don't want to buy this thing
-My borther doesn't get up early.
+My brother doesn't get up early.
 He gets up very late My parents don't like this place.
 They like another place

 My boss doesn't want to do it.
 My brother doesn't want to study abroad.
-He wants to stady in Russia My friends don't order it.
+He wants to study in Russia My friends don't order it.
 They buy it here
 Next
 My brother doesn't know it but I now it